 EFT theoretically helps anyone under stress, such as mesothelioma patients undergoing harsh treatments or veterans coping with post-traumatic stress disorder (PTSD).

 A growing number of mental health therapists and psychotherapists are trained in EFT.
-These therapists are qualified to teach EFT and recommend supportive therapies such as counseling, support groups and group therapy, which empower patients to process and control their response to stress.
+These therapists are qualified to teach EFT to their clients.
+They may also combine EFT with other psychotherapeutic techniques and recommend other types of support such as support groups or group therapy.
+All of these empower patients to process and control their response to stress.

 Numerous studies of EFT have been conducted in recent years.
 Some of the researchers conducting the studies are proponents of the therapy and sell books or hold workshops on EFT, which critics say presents a conflict of interest.